Constitutional history of Turkey: The Constitution of 1924

 The Turkish Constitution of 1924 was the longest constitution, remaining in force for 36 years from 1924 to 1961.
 The Assembly was renewed in the middle of 1923 and decided to create a new constitution, which was adopted by a majority of the Assembly on 20 April 1924.
 Initially, it was titled the "Constitution of the Republic of Turkey" and is often referred to as the first Constitution of Turkey.

-This Constitution was codified similarly to the 1921 Constitution and retained the fundamental principles found in the earlier Constitution; however, it was much more detailed and consisted 105 articles.
+This Constitution was codified similarly to the 1921 Constitution and retained the fundamental principles found in the earlier Constitution; however, it was much more detailed and consisted of 105 articles.

 The principle of national sovereignty remained.
 Similar to the 1921 Constitution, the Turkish Grand National Assembly was considered to be the "sole representative of the nation".
 According to 1924 Constitution both the legislative and executive powers were embodied in the Assembly.
 However, the 1924 Constitution approached to a "parliamentary democracy" by giving the Assembly the power to supervise and dismiss the government although the government and the president did not have the power to dissolve the Assembly.
 Nevertheless, judicial power was completely independent.
 That is why the 1924 constitution was characterised as a step towards a parliamentary system and separation of powers.

 This Constitution also embodied subjects such as fundamental rights and freedoms.
 As to the relevant articles, everyone was equal before the law, torture and cruel or unusual punishment were forbidden, personal freedom, freedom of conscience and religion, as well as freedom of thought and expression were guaranteed in addition to all civilian and political rights and freedoms.

 However, one problematic aspect of 1924 Constitution was the presence of an article stating that the "official religion of the state [was] Islam", an idea against secularism and one which was not present in the 1921 Constitution.

 This Constitution was amended seven times in total, two of which can be considered modal amendments.
 The most important amendments were that in 1928, the article stating the "religion of the state as Islam" was removed and secularism was introduced.
 In addition, in the 1934 amendment, women's rights to vote and be elected to parliament was also recognised.

 In 1937, the values of republicanism, nationalism, populism, statism and reformism were also embodied in the constitution.

 The 1924 constitution was maintained without change after the transition to a multi-party system in 1946 however, it came to an end in May 1960 after a military takeover.
 The revolutionary officers, with the help of opposition parties, started to prepare a new constitution to establish a "more pluralistic mode of democracy", with all its attendant safeguards, while maintaining the modern and secular nature of the state.